 How Have You Commemorated MLK in the ESL Classroom?

-These activities have been a big hit in my classes, but I’ve love to hear about some activities you’ve done to bring King into your classroom!
+These activities have been a big hit in my classes, but I always love to switch things up and try new activities, so I´d love to hear about what you’ve done to bring King into your classroom!
 Please comment below if you have any suggestions, or to let me know how these activities work with your students!

 And if you’re looking for more lesson plans in January & February, don’t forget to check these out: